joseotaviorf/oh-my-pi/bietlejuice/dags/ebdb/ebdb.md

 Produces the following output tables:

 1. In datalake raw:
-    - All tables available in source's database, except for Operationals (REV_CHANGES) and some trash (_UsuarioRevisionEntity_new).
+    - All tables available in source's database that have clean or use in metabase, except for Operationals (REV_CHANGES) and some trash (_UsuarioRevisionEntity_new).
     - Views: MapRegiao and vw_lead_reason

 2. In datalake clean: